Kameradna/ifcc/README.md

-# Improving Factual Completeness and Consistency of Image-to-text Radiology Report Generation
+# My fork of Improving Factual Completeness and Consistency of Image-to-text Radiology Report Generation

+My changes are just to insert vision transformers into the model and observe the results.

+# Original readme

 The reference code of [Improving Factual Completeness and Consistency of Image-to-text Radiology Report Generation](https://arxiv.org/abs/2010.10042).